polterguy/polterguy.github.io/workflows/index.md

   image_description: Wizard creating workflows out of thin air symbolizing the power of Hyperlambda workflows
 ---

 A workflow is a chained collection of actions, where each action can produce output, that consecutive actions can consume as input.
 The most famous example of a workflow system is probably MWF, or Microsoft Workflow Foundation.
-MWF of course is junkware and no longer actively maintained by Microsoft, wo we created Magic as a better replacement.
+MWF of course is junkware and no longer actively maintained by Microsoft, so we created Magic as a better replacement.

 Magic implements workflows using [Hyperlambda](/hyperlambda/), which largely eliminates the need to visualise workflows using a graphical user interface, and allows the user to use the source code as the primary means to edit and maintain the workflow.
 This is only possible by completely dropping the idea of using XML and JSON as _"your workflow description language"_.